-Section 7(a)(2) of the Endangered Species Act (ESA), 16 U.S.C. § 1536(a)(2), requires all Federal agencies, in consultation with the United States Fish and Wildlife Service (USFWS), to ensure that any action they carry out, fund, or authorize (such as through an Approval) is not likely to jeopardize the continued existence of a listed species or result in the destruction or adverse modification of designated critical habitat.
+Section 7(a)(2) of the Endangered Species Act (ESA), 16 U.S.C. § 1536(a)(2), requires all Federal agencies, in consultation with the USFWS, to ensure that any action they carry out, fund, or authorize (such as through an Approval) is not likely to jeopardize the continued existence of a listed species or result in the destruction or adverse modification of designated critical habitat.
 EPA considers issuance of the Approval to be an "action" subject to the ESA.

-EPA has evaluated the area surrounding the facility using Google Earth and the informal (web-based) USFWS list of Threatened and Endangered species for Maricopa County, Arizona.
+EPA has evaluated the area surrounding the facility using Google Earth and the USFWS's IPaC database, which lists Threatened and Endangered species for Maricopa County, Arizona.
 In summary, the Facility and its immediate surrounding areas are completely industrial urban, which indicates that there is no nearby habitat for special status species, as well as no apparent mechanism by which the PCBs might be released and transported to such habitats.
-Thus, EPA has determined that the renewal and modification of the TSCA Approval for Veolia "will not affect" any listed species or designated critical habitat.
+Thus, EPA has made a "no affect determination" on any listed species or designated critical habitat.
 Accordingly, formal consultation with the USFWS is not required.
 EPA's determination can be found in Appendix B.